-- After you turn on the power for the first time, do not turn it off until you have set up the operating system. - Volume cannot be adjusted during Windows Setup. - Do not touch the display screen while turning on the computer. - 1.
+- After you turn on the power for the first time, do not turn it off until you have set up the operating system. - Volume cannot be adjusted during Windows Setup. - 1.
 Open the display panel. - 2.
 Press the power button.

-Figure 2-6 Turning on the power (A30-D)
+Figure 2-5 Turning on the power